MihirDesh/MihirDesh/README.md

 # Hi, I'm Mihir 👋
-### Full Stack Web Developer(MERN) with a deep-seated enthusiasm towards NLP and Cloud Computing.
+### Full Stack Web Developer(MERN) with a deep-seated interest in NLP and Cloud Computing.
 <!--
 **MihirDesh/MihirDesh** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.